Sunlighter/GraphicsTerminal/README.md

 If your main thread is going to do something that keeps it busy for a while, you might want to put up a busy form, so that the user knows what to expect.

-`ShowBusyForm` takes a `busyDoing` string describing what the program is busy doing (e.g., &ldquo;Working...&rdquo;), an optional `progressAmount` (which is shown in the progress bar, or if unspecified, the progress bar is put in &ldquo;Marquee&rdquo; mode), and an optional `CancellationTokenSource` called `cts`.
+`ShowBusyFormAsync` takes a `busyDoing` string describing what the program is busy doing (e.g., &ldquo;Working...&rdquo;), an optional `progressAmount` (which is shown in the progress bar, or if unspecified, the progress bar is put in &ldquo;Marquee&rdquo; mode), and an optional `CancellationTokenSource` called `cts`.

 If you provide the `CancellationTokenSource`, a `Cancel` button will be displayed, and if the user clicks the button, it will be disabled (to indicate to the user that the cancellation is now in progress) and the cancellation token will